-All babyland monuments and markers shall be flat and flush and its width shall not exceed 24 inches and shall be placed in an approved concrete foundation six (6) inches deep or deeper, if deemed necessary by the sexton, with a concrete or granite apron (lawnmower strip) not less than four (4) inches.
-No permanent item may be attached to any monument or its concrete foundation in the babyland area.
+Angel Garden Area.
+All monuments and markers in the Angel Garden area shall be flat and flush, shall not exceed twenty-four (24) inches in width, and shall be placed in an approved concrete foundation six (6) inches deep or deeper, if deemed necessary by the sexton, with a concrete or granite apron (lawnmower strip) not less than four (4) inches.
+No permanent item may be attached to any monument or its concrete foundation in the Angel Garden area.